 Brokers play an important role in the sale of your business, and most are compensated when the work is complete.
-Here are some quick tips to keep in mind when paying your business broker.
+Here are some quick tips to keep in mind when paying the fees you owe your business broker.

 Most brokers don’t earn other forms of compensation beyond sales fees.
 With this in mind, be sure to pay your broker promptly according to the terms you agreed to in your broker agreement.

 In most cases, payment should be remitted within less than 30 days after completion of the sale.